anpospisil/marler-table/README.md

 ## Process

-I built this component using TypeScript to give it structure and make it more readable.
+I built this component using TypeScript to give it structure and to improve readability.
 The table headers are generated dynamically derived from the keys of the first object in the 'sample_table_data.json' file.
 This ensures that the table can adapt to changes in the JSON structure such as adding/removing a key:value pair.

 For better structural clarity, I created a 'hooks' folder for custom hooks.

-To tackle the challenge of creating a custom filtering hook, this hook filters the original sample data based on user input from a text input field  and then passes it to the sorting hook.
+To tackle the challenge of creating a custom filtering hook, this hook filters the original sample data based on user input from a text input field  and then passes the filtered data to the sorting hook.
 An error message gracefully appears when the filter value fails to return any results.

 The sorting hook is activated by a button that sorts rows depending on the order selected (ascending 'asc' or descending 'desc').
 It sorts rows by price, by comparing the numerical values.
 To make this hook more versatile, I incorporated conditional logic for proper sorting based on whether the input values are numbers or strings.